 The company website has great photos and descriptions of each accommodation type, but in my opinion: the Studio is the most economical option (perfect for a romantic getaway or solo retreat), the Family Cottage is ideal for families with young kids, and the Large Bungalow is their largest offering that is perfect for a small group of friends or larger families!

-A Long List of Nearby Activities
+There Are a Long List of Activities Nearby

 No matter where you are in Banff National Park, there will always be a never-ending list of activities to do nearby.
 But when you stay at Johnston Canyon Lodge & Bungalows, you are definitely in the middle of some of the best offerings in Banff!